Donor and embryo plan

-Same-sex couples usually need a clearer upfront plan for embryos or donors, legal parentage, state-law fit, and travel timing.
+Same-sex couples and LGBTQ intended parents usually need a clearer upfront plan for embryos or donors, legal parentage, state-law fit, cost, and travel timing.
 The right agency should coordinate those decisions instead of pushing you into generic content.

 Trust note